 What kind of hawks can you find in Maryland?

-You can find up to eight different species of Maryland hawks, including red-tailed hawk, sharp-shinned hawk, red-shouldered hawk, rough-legged hawk, northern harrier, broad-winged hawk, cooper’s hawk, and northern goshawk.
+You can find up to eight different species of Maryland hawks.
+They are the red-tailed hawk, sharp-shinned hawk, red-shouldered hawk, rough-legged hawk, northern harrier, broad-winged hawk, cooper’s hawk, and northern goshawk.

 Where can I find Maryland hawks?